Updated June 12, 2024

 Your friends at Bellhop are here to help (we're movers in Indianapolis, FYI).
 Because if relocating to Indianapolis is a possibility in your future, you’ll need to know, not just about things to do there, but about what it's like to live there.
 That’s why we’ve gathered all the best info and resources to help make your decision easier.
 We’ve also talked with several Indy locals about what they love about the "Crossroads of America."

 If you’re looking to move to a big city with a small-town feel, then Indianapolis is definitely a place to consider.
-This ever-changing city has a low unemployment rate of 2.6%, a dynamic sports scene, and one of the best growing sustainable food and agriculture scenes in the country.
+This ever-changing city has a unemployment rate of 3.1%, a dynamic sports scene, and one of the best growing sustainable food and agriculture scenes in the country.
 Located in the heart of the Midwest, Indy is a welcoming city with a growing economy/

 Indiana’s capital, Indianapolis, is the most populous city in the state.
-With a population of over 880,000 people, Indianapolis (or Indy, for short) is the economic and cultural center of Indiana.
+With a population of just over 880,000 people, Indianapolis (or Indy, for short) is the economic and cultural center of Indiana.

 Indy was founded in 1821 as a transportation and manufacturing hub.
 Following the Civil War, Indianapolis grew quickly, becoming the world’s third-largest pork packing city and the second largest railroad center in the U.S. It also became home to 60 automakers, rivaling Detroit as the center of the automotive manufacturing industry.